-Daily parameters of lightning strokes i.e., peak current intensity [kA] and polarity, location [lat. and long. degree] and time of impact in ground [UTC], are grouped according to the prevailing synoptic conditions and the season.
+Daily parameters of lightning strokes i.e., peak current intensity (kA) and polarity, location (lat. and long. degree) and time (UTC), are grouped according to the prevailing synoptic conditions and the season.
 The seasons are defined according to the boreal seasonal distribution: September to November as fall and December to February as winter.
-The synoptic conditions (see Table 1) are defined based on examination of daily maps in 1° × 1° resolution of wind direction at 925 hPa and mean sea level pressure, produced by the Global Data Assimilation System (GDAS, Kanamitsu, 1989).
-The maps of 12:00 and 24:00 UTC are examined with respect to the timing of